cloudmesh/classes/docs/source/python_intro.rst

 install the necessary python libraries in a platform independent fashion.
 The homework assignment PRG1 has even a requirement to do so.

-In order to provide platform independence we have give in the class a "minimal" python version that we have tested with hundreds of
+In order to provide platform independence we have given in the class a "minimal" python version that we have tested with hundreds of
 students: python.org.
 If you use any other version, that is your decision.
 Additionally some students not only use python.org but have used iPython which is fine too.
 However this class is not only about python, but also about how to have your code run on any platform.
-The homework is designed so that yo can identify a setup that works for you.
+The homework is designed so that you can identify a setup that works for you.

 However we have concerns if you for example wanted to use